 For her sins, Barbara Windsor had relationships with robbers, gangsters and murderers, including two of the Krays and their associate Ronnie Knight, who became her first husband.
 Not to mention adulterous affairs with married men such as her Carry On co-star Sid James.
 It became the tabloid stuff of legend that, unsurprisingly, completely overshadowed her career.

-One sunny morning in the mid to late nineties, I leaving Elizabeth House, a nurse’s home on Devonshire Street in Marylebone, when the sound of click-clacking heels tottered past the door as my friend and I walked out of the door.
+One sunny morning in the mid to late nineties, I was leaving Elizabeth House, a Marylebone nurse’s home on Devonshire Street, next door but one from Odin’s, one of Neil Tennant‘s favourite West End eateries.
+As I opened the door, the sound of click-clacking heels tottered past as my friend and I walked out of the door.
 I looked up and it was Barbara.
 Actually, I probably looked down she was that tiny.
 Just 4 foot 10 and an awful lot of front, she made Prince look like a man mountain.

 “Hello Babs!
 How you doing?”